We test 14 induction cooktops, ranging in price between $1261 and $3750.

 Through our rigorous testing, we reveal which induction cooktops:

-- Perform the best at cooking a wide variety of food
+- perform the best at cooking a wide variety of food, and

 On this page:

-The sales talk highlights their efficiency and cost savings, but when we compared it to our ceramic cooktop, there weren’t any savings over the same period of time.
+The sales talk highlights their efficiency and cost savings, but when compared to ceramic cooktops, there weren’t any savings over the same period of time.
 Given it boils water in seconds, not using the cooktop as long may save a little if you replace your electric cooktop with an induction, but the initial purchase price is still quite large.